By Carolyn Leiloglou

 Libby longs to be a great librarian like her Aunt Nora, so it chaps her hide when kids vandalize books.
 Inspired by a Wild West display, Libby hangs Wanted Posters to drive the outlaws from her territory.
 But she must lure them back when she realizes a librarian’s real job isn’t corralling books but rounding up readers.

 Carolyn Leiloglou (lay-LAW-glue) lives in San Antonio, Texas with her husband, Demetrios, a pediatrician, and their four kids, who she homeschools.
-Carolyn’s stories and poems have been published in children’s magazines such as Highlights, Ladybug, Cricket, The School Magazine, and Clubhouse Jr. Carolyn is a member of SCBWI and 12×12 and was a finalist for the 2018 Katherine Paterson Prize.
-She is represented by Bibi Lewis of the Ethan Ellenberg Literary Agency.
+Carolyn’s stories and poems have been published in over a dozen children’s magazines including Highlights, Ladybug, Cricket, The School Magazine, and Clubhouse Jr. Carolyn is a member of SCBWI and 12×12 and was a finalist for the 2018 Katherine Paterson Prize.

 Noah Green Junior Zookeeper and the Garage Sale Pet